pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 there is no interference.
 (Tool panels do not do this because you may need to see the results of editing models with them.)

+When activated, tool panels appear near the :ref:`primary selection
+<ug-selection>` so you can see their effects.
+Application panels, on the other
+hand, are positioned to be visible in the :ref:`current view <ug-viewing>`.

 You can move any application or tool panel if it is in an inconvenient place.
 All panels have interactive handles on the center of each edge that can be dragged to move the panel to the left, right, up, or down.
 There is also a bar